TobikoData/sqlmesh/docs/reference/cli.md

-  info                    Print information about a SQLMesh project. init                    Create a new SQLMesh repository. invalidate              Invalidate the target environment, forcing its... janitor                 Run the janitor task on-demand. migrate                 Migrate SQLMesh to the current running version. plan                    Apply local changes to the target environment. prompt                  Uses LLM to generate a SQL query from a prompt.
+  info                    Print information about a SQLMesh project. init                    Create a new SQLMesh repository. invalidate              Invalidate the target environment, forcing its... janitor                 Run the janitor process on-demand. migrate                 Migrate SQLMesh to the current running version. plan                    Apply local changes to the target environment. prompt                  Uses LLM to generate a SQL query from a prompt.